ynwbetta/ynwbetta/README.md

 - 👋 Hi, I’m @ynwbetta
 - 👀 I’m interested in ...
-Flutter and Laravel
-- 🌱 I’m currently learning ...
-Flutter
+Flutter, Laravel and NextJs.
-- 💞️ I’m looking to collaborate on ... both Flutter and Laravel
+- 💞️ I’m looking to collaborate on ...
+Flutter, Laravel and NextJs.
 - 📫 How to reach me ...
+On WhatsApp +2348168505376
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like playing video games and football